projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 Applications buffers are backed by i915 Graphics Execution Manager Buffer Objects (GEM BOs).
 As in GGTT surface sharing, this model also requires compositor changes.
-The compositor of UOS requests i915 to export these application GEM BOs and then passes them on to a special driver called the Hyper DMA Buf exporter whose job is to create a scatter gather list of pages mapped by PDEs and PTEs and export a Hyper DMA Buf ID back to the compositor.
+The compositor of User VM requests i915 to export these application GEM BOs and then passes them on to a special driver called the Hyper DMA Buf exporter whose job is to create a scatter gather list of pages mapped by PDEs and PTEs and export a Hyper DMA Buf ID back to the compositor.

-The compositor then shares this Hyper DMA Buf ID with the SOS's Hyper DMA Buf importer driver which then maps the memory represented by this ID in the SOS.
-A proxy application in the SOS can then provide the ID of this driver to the SOS i915, which can create its own GEM BO.
-Finally, the application can use it as an EGL image and do any post processing required before either providing it to the SOS compositor or directly flipping it on a HW plane in the compositor's absence.
+The compositor then shares this Hyper DMA Buf ID with the Service VM's Hyper DMA Buf importer driver which then maps the memory represented by this ID in the Service VM.
+A proxy application in the Service VM can then provide the ID of this driver to the Service VM i915, which can create its own GEM BO.
+Finally, the application can use it as an EGL image and do any post processing required before either providing it to the Service VM compositor or directly flipping it on a HW plane in the compositor's absence.

 This model is highly scalable and can be used to share up to 4 GB worth of pages.
 It is also not limited to only sharing graphics buffers.
 Other buffers for the IPU and others, can also be shared with it.
-However, it does require that the SOS port the Hyper DMA Buffer importer driver.
-Also, the SOS OS must comprehend and implement the DMA buffer sharing model.
+However, it does require that the Service VM port the Hyper DMA Buffer importer driver.
+Also, the Service VM must comprehend and implement the DMA buffer sharing model.

 For detailed information about this model, please refer to the `Linux HYPER_DMABUF Driver High Level Design